UPPMAX/programming_formalisms/docs/sessions/deployment/documentation.md

     - Include the sections "**Dependencies**" and "**Installing**"
     - When done, make pull request to main

-### Group 2 Formulate an 'About' section
+### Group 2: Formulate an 'About' section

-???+ question "Make 'About' and 'Getting started'"
+??? question "Make 'About'"

     - Create branch ``about``
     - Open the file ``learners/README-EXT.md``